andrew-le/TA-Wiki/Gallery.md

 > [Wiki](Home) ▸ **Gallery**

+---

+# Please see the [new D3 Gallery](https://observablehq.com/@d3/gallery) on Observable.

+Many examples below are broken or use older versions of D3.
+We’re in the process of cleaning up this gallery, and writing new examples and tutorials.
+Thanks for your patience!

+---

 Welcome to the **D3 gallery**!
 More examples are available for forking on [Observable](https://observablehq.com); see [D3’s profile](https://observablehq.com/@d3) and the [visualization collection](https://observablehq.com/collection/visualization).
 Please share your work on Observable, or [tweet us a link](https://twitter.com/d3js_org)!

 ## Visual Index